 Table 2: South Australian Cooper Basin production statistics

-The Roundtable for Oil and Gas Projects in South Australia was formed in 2010 and currently comprises over 2279 members from over 1233 organisations comprising industry, governments, peak representative organisations for industry, environment protection and aboriginal people; research institutions & individuals.
+The Roundtable for Oil and Gas Projects in South Australia was formed in 2010 and its members come from industry, governments, peak representative organisations for industry, environment protection organisations, aboriginal people, research institutions and individuals.
 The aim of the Roundtable is to provide a forum for members to help inform the South Australian Government on the key priorities that will underpin the Roadmap of Onshore and Offshore Oil and Gas Projects.

 Where: National Wine Centre of Australia, Corner of Botanic and Hackney Roads, Adelaide SA 5000.